-3.4.2.
+- 3.4.2.
 The Comprehensive Plan recommended studying the west side of Brewster Street north of Mill Hill Road for a potential rezoning from B-1 to B-2.
-The recommendations were approved during the Comprehensive Plan process.
+The recommendations were approved during the Comprehensive Plan process. - 3.4.3.
+Consider allowing grocery stores by special permit in the B-1 district and defining "grocery store" in the code.